 How will those not performing dissection be taught?

-Motivated students learn well by using their textbooks, but for hands-on, interactive investigative experiences, a range of CD-Roms and other alternative resources are available for all dissection exercises.
+Motivated students learn well by using their textbooks, but for hands-on, interactive investigative experiences, a range of digital and other alternative resources are available for all dissection exercises.

 How will students be assessed?